 In AFS 2014:43 § 38-44 it is stated that the handling of CMR chemicals is subject to special rules and require specific rutines.
 For example, before work starts it is a requirement to carry out a documented investigation whether it is possible to replace a CMR substance to a less hazardous substance (investigation form is found under Documents).

 Classification, labeling and safety data sheet

-To identify a chemical hazard - and to communicate the necessary information for a safe handling - chemicals are classified, provided with safety data sheets (SDS) and also labeled with hazard pictograms, signal words and hazard and precautionary statements (CLP) or symbols, indication of danger risk and safety phrases (according to KIFS 2005:7).
+To identify a chemical hazard - and to communicate the necessary information for a safe handling - chemicals are classified, provided with safety data sheets (SDS) and also labelled with hazard pictograms, signal words and hazard and precautionary statements (CLP) or symbols, indication of danger risk and safety phrases (according to KIFS 2005:7).
 Suppliers of certain chemicals shall provide the recipient with an SDS and it should be written in Swedish for products placed on the Swedish market.

 Packaging and storage